404pandas/Witchers-Satchel/README.md

 - **Calculator**: A fully functioning calculator.
 Tracks history to persist through app closure.
 - **Weather**: A local weather display.
 Tracks weather history to persist through app closure.
 Fetched from [Weather API](https://openweathermap.org/api/one-call-3#current)
 - **Dice Roller**: A rolling kit with all the popular D&D dice.
 Tracks roll history to persist through app closure.
-- ** Potion Tracker**: A tracking system to keep track of how often you have stirred a potion.
+- **Potion Tracker**: A tracking system to keep track of how often you have stirred a potion.
 Create, Read, and Delete functionality.
+- **Media Player**: A fully functioning media player loaded with the only song you need to hear.

 ### 🎓 From Kadi’s Course